vladfedoriuk/fais-internship/README.md

   - **Note: If any of the run filenames are specified, another one must be provided too.**
   - **Note: If the "time from" is not provided, it will be set to 00:00**
   - **Note: If the "time to" is not provided, it will be set to 23:59**
-  - If the form is filled correctly and the configuration has sucessfuly been added to the database, a sucess alert will get displayed:
+  - If the form is filled correctly and the configuration has sucessfuly been added to the database, a success alert will get displayed:
        ![success-alert](https://user-images.githubusercontent.com/51965488/114310302-154c8980-9af3-11eb-8415-33216a324b41.png)
   - Otherwise the corresponding error messages will pop up above the form.
 ### Add a Release